Jórunn Viðar

 Jórunn Viðar (7 December 1918 - 27 February 2017) was an Icelandic pianist and composer.
+She was the first classically trained female composer in Iceland and her music is frequently inspired by Icelandic folk songs and folklore.

 Biography

 Jórunn Viðar was born and grew up in Reykjavík, Iceland.
-In 1937 she graduated from Reykjavík Grammar School, and the same year travelled to Germany to study for two years at the Music Academy in Berlin.
-She returned to Iceland and married Lárus Fjeldsted (1918–1985).
-In 1943–1945 the family lived in New York City where she studied composition with Vittorio Giannini at the Juilliard School of Music.
-After they moved back to Iceland, Jórunn worked as a pianist and accompanist.
-She gave several solo recitals and performed with the Iceland Symphony Orchestra, for example in concertos by Mozart, Beethoven, and Schumann, as well as her own composition, Slátta (1977).
-In 1989 she was awarded the Order of the Falcon, Knight's Cross class (Riddarakross), for accomplishments in music.
-She was Honorary Artist of the City of Reykjavík in 1999.
+In 1937 she graduated from Reykjavík Grammar School, and the same year travelled to Germany to study piano for two years at the Music Academy in Berlin.
+She returned to Iceland and married Lárus Fjeldsted (1918–1985), and began to study composition with Victor Urbancic, an Austrian musician who was living in exile in Reykjavík.
+In 1943, Jórunn's husband was diagnosed with acute lymphoma and was treated with radiation at a hospital in Baltimore.
+Once he had recovered, Jórunn joined him in New York City where they lived until December 1945.
+There, she studied composition with Vittorio Giannini at the Juilliard School of Music and took private piano lessons with the Polish pianist and pedagogue Helena Morsztyn.
+In 1943-1945 Jórunn worked on an opera in collaboration with her younger sister, the writer and artist Drífa Viðar.
+Titled Snær konungur (King Snow), it drew on old Icelandic mythology and would have been the first Icelandic opera.
+However, Jórunn put the work aside upon her return to Iceland in December 1945 and it remains incomplete.

+After moving back to Iceland, Jórunn Viðar worked as a pianist and accompanist.
+She gave several solo recitals and performed with the Iceland Symphony Orchestra, for example in concertos by Mozart, Beethoven, and Schumann, as well as her own composition, the piano concerto Slátta (1977).
+Among her other large works are two ballet scores, Eldur (Fire, 1950) and Ólafur liljurós (Olaf the Lily-Rose, 1952), the latter based on an old folk tale.
+She also composed the substantial film score for Síðasti bærinn í dalnum (The Last Farm in the Valley, 1950), the first Icelandic film with music.